abruzzi/patterns-for-state-management-in-react/README.md

 ### Refactoring for Elegance and Reusability

 Incorporating fetching logic directly within our component can work, but it's not the most elegant or reusable approach.
-We can push the principle behind headless component a bit further here, separate the logic and state out of the UI.
+We can push the principle behind Headless Component a bit further here, separate the logic and state out of the UI.
 Let’s refactor this by extracting the fetching logic into a separate function:

 ```tsx
 const fetchUsers = async () => {